Charlie Sheen's TV show sets cable audience record

 Also on FX, comedian Russell Brand's new late-night stand-up show, "Brand X", got off to what the network called "a good start" on Thursday with 1.1 million viewers.

-FX is the cable arm of Fox television, owned by News Corp (NWSA.O), and is aimed mostly at young men.
+FX is the cable arm of Fox television, owned by News Corp , and is aimed mostly at young men.